XENON1T/pax/docs/faq.rst

    If that fails, try `easy_install important_module`
    If that fails, look for important_module on `Christoph Gohlke's page <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ If that fails, reboot, sacrifice a goat, then try again.
-4. Go to bin and run ``python paxer``.
+4. Go to bin and run ``python paxer --plot``.
 If it shows a waveform plot, you are done.
    If it complains about a missing module, I guess you shouldn't have ignored those warnings in step 3, install the missing module using easy_install, or Gohlke's page mentioned above.